-Anyone who gets injured in Florida in a bicycle, car, truck, or motorcycle accident–or a slip and fall at a Publix, Costco, or other retailer–and then hires an accident lawyer to sue the defendant ought to read this blog because the number-one mistake that plaintiffs can and often do make in pursuing a claim in a Florida personal injury lawsuit is lying under oath.
+Anyone who gets injured in Florida in a bicycle, car, truck, or motorcycle accident–or a slip and fall at a Publix, Costco, or other retailer–and then hires an accident lawyer to sue the defendant ought to read this blog because the Costliest Mistake Claimants Make is that plaintiffs can and often do make in pursuing a claim in a Florida personal injury lawsuit is lying under oath.

 Take for example the case of Sheila and Curtis Bryant.((SHEILA BRYANT and CURTIS BRYANT, Appellants, v.
 RAYMOND MEZO, Appellee.
 4th District.
 Case No. 4D16-386.
 May 17, 2017.
 Appeal from the Circuit Court for the Nineteenth Judicial Circuit, Indian River County; Paul B. Kanarek, Judge; L.T.
 Case No. 312014CA001017.))
 They were represented by another PI law firm in a car accident claim against Raymond Mezo.
 According to court records Mrs. Bryant was not transported from the scene of the accident, but returned to work.
 Several weeks later, she began treatment with a chiropractor, complaining of neck and back pain.
 Several months after that, she underwent neck surgery.